Particular/docs.particular.net/security-advisories/sqlserver-sqlinjection.md

 ### Affected versions

-All versions of the NServiceBus SQL Server Transport, up to and including 3.0.0-beta0002, are affected by this vulnerability.
+All versions of the SQL Server Transport, up to and including 3.0.0-beta0002, are affected by this vulnerability.
 The issue is tracked in https://github.com/Particular/NServiceBus.SqlServer/issues/272.

 ### Risk Mitigation